Absent Sitter:

 I ching:

-An ancient Chinese oracle.
-Dating back approximately 4,000 years, the I Ching is both the oldest known book in the world and the earliest surviving method for intuitive decision-making.
+and the earliest surviving method for intuitive decision-making.
 It is usually presented in the form of a book, sometimes illustrated with sketches and charts, and is accessed by throwing stalks or coins.
 There are a number of different translations of the I Ching in book form, as well as a beautifully illustrated card deck and several websites.
 The oracle itself consists of 64 chapters illustrating universal principles, and tossing the stalks or coins indicates which principles are working in the individual's life at present.

 Imagery: